JewishOtter/React-Sample-Website/README.md

 # React-Sample-Website
-Sample React website for portfolio
+Sample React website for portfolio - Work in progress.